 4. Optimize Images

 Optimizing your images is the best way to fix this issue and speed up your WooCommerce site.
-You can use an image optimization plugin such as Smush, EWWW Image Optimizer to optimise your images.
+You can use an image optimization plugin such as Smush, EWWW Image Optimizer to optimize your images.
 These plugins can help reduce the size of the images without compromising the quality of the images.

 In addition, you should use proper image sizes to make your e-commerce website look professional.
 To do this, you need to re-size all the images on your site.
 You can use the WP Paint plugin to do this easily.